edutjie/pbp-assignment-2/katalog/README.md

     - Push your changes to your github repository if you haven't already
     - Go to Actions in your github repository
       - Run/Re-run all jobs
+    - Done!
-    - Done! your Django project should be deployed.
+      - Your Django project should've been deployed.